Orbital hybridisation: Isovalent hybridisation

-For hypervalent molecules with lone pairs, the bonding scheme can be split into a hypervalent component and a component consisting of isovalent spx bond hybrids.
-The hypervalent component consists of resonant bonds using p orbitals.
-The table below shows how each shape is related to the two components and their respective descriptions.

 Hybridisation defects

 Hybridisation of s and p orbitals to form effective spx hybrids requires that they have comparable radial extent.
 While 2p orbitals are on average less than 10% larger than 2s, in part attributable to the lack of a radial node in 2p orbitals, 3p orbitals which have one radial node, exceed the 3s orbitals by 20–33%.
 The difference in extent of s and p orbitals increases further down a group.
 The hybridisation of atoms in chemical bonds can be analysed by considering localised molecular orbitals, for example using natural localised molecular orbitals in a natural bond orbital (NBO) scheme.
 In methane, CH4, the calculated p/s ratio is approximately 3 consistent with "ideal" sp3 hybridisation, whereas for silane, SiH4, the p/s ratio is closer to 2.
 A similar trend is seen for the other 2p elements.
 Substitution of fluorine for hydrogen further decreases the p/s ratio.
 The 2p elements exhibit near ideal hybridisation with orthogonal hybrid orbitals.
 For heavier p block elements this assumption of orthogonality cannot be justified.
 These deviations from the ideal hybridisation were termed hybridisation defects by Kutzelnigg.

+However, computational VB groups such as Gerratt, Cooper and Raimondi (SCVB) as well as Shaik and Hiberty (VBSCF) go a step further to argue that even for model molecules such as methane, ethylene and acetylene, the hybrid orbitals are already defective and nonorthogonal, with hybridisations such as sp1.76 instead of sp3 for methane.